Akki-soni/PG-Lifes/README.md

 </p>

 <p align="center">
-  This is a simple Valentine-Day Card Using HTML, CSS, and JavaScript.
+  This is a simple PG - Life Web Design Using HTML, CSS, and JavaScript.
 </p>

 ## 🛠️ Technologies Used

 - **HTML**: Markup structure for the app.
 - **CSS**: Styling and layout of the app.
-- **JavaScript**: Functionality to add, edit, delete, and store notes using local storage.
+- **JavaScript**: Functionality to add, edit, delete, and store rooms using local storage.

 ## 🚀 Project Setup